himie/SurvivalGuide101/README.md

 S.O.S.
-Latino (Previously Survival Guide 101)
+Latino
 ================

 Repository for the Americas Datafest 2013 android app of team Urban Jungle.

+App has gone through a rebranding.

 Project Page: